carocuadrado/Test_gig/README.md

 ## Installation
 * Create a folder Projects (C:\Projects\test_gig)
-* git clone
+* git clone or download project
-* cd test_gig
+* Insert all files in the test_gig folder created previousy *cd test_gig
 * npm install (in source directory)
-#Some people need this
-​
-   npm install protractor -g
+*npm install protractor -g

 ## Running the tests

- According with package.json the configuration of webdriver-update is :
+ According with package.json file  the configuration of webdriver-update is :
+ "webdriver-update": "webdriver-manager update --versions.chrome=79.0.3945.36 --gecko false --ignore_ssl"

- "webdriver-update": "webdriver-manager update --versions.chrome=79.0.3945.36 --gecko false --proxy http://10.45.253.23:8887 --ignore_ssl"
+- If it needs to use one proxy it should change the instruction (see example) "webdriver-update": "webdriver-manager update --versions.chrome=79.0.3945.36 --gecko false --proxy http://10.45.253.23:8887 --ignore_ssl"
-  -Change the configuration of proxy or removed

 1. Execute:
  npm run webdriver-update